drobim-data-engineering/Capstone-Project-Data-Engineering-Nanodegree/README.md

 * Install [Docker Compose](https://docs.docker.com/compose/install/)
 * [AWS](https://aws.amazon.com/) Account

-### Project Goal
+### Step 1: Scope the Project

+### Scope
-The idea is to create a data lake and a DataWarehouse on AWS, enabling users to analyze accidents data and extract insights.
+The idea is to create a data lake and a DataWarehouse on AWS, enabling users to analyze accidents data and extract insights. </br>
 The main goal of this project is to build an end-to-end data pipeline which is capable to work with big volumes of data.

 ### Technologies
+The datasets will be cleaned, enriched to add more information and will be loaded into a data warehouse for this we will use following tools & technologies:

+<b> 1.
+AWS S3: </b>
-We are going to store the raw data on Amazon S3, which is is an object storage service that offers industry-leading scalability, availability and durability.
+ - We are going to store the raw data on Amazon S3, which is is an object storage service that offers industry-leading scalability, availability and durability.

+<b> 2.
+AWS Redshift: </b>
-Considering the current data size, we are going to use Amazon Redshift to ingest the data from S3 and perform the ETL process, denormalizing the datasets to create FACT and DIMENSION tables.
+ - Considering the current data size, we are going to use Amazon Redshift to ingest the data from S3 and perform the ETL process, denormalizing the datasets to create FACT and DIMENSION tables.

+<b> 3.
+Apache Airflow: </b>
-Finally, to orchestrate everything, we are going to build a data pipeline using Apache Airflow.
-Airflow provides an intuitive UI where we can track the progress and bottlenecks of our pipelines.
+ - We are going to build a data pipeline using Apache Airflow to orchestrate everything Airflow provides an intuitive UI where we can track the progress and bottlenecks of our pipelines.

-### Datasets
+<b> 4.
+Python: </b>
+ - Python is a easy to use programming language as it supports wide variety of libraries to perform tasks such as creation of pipelines as well as data analysis.

+<b> 5.
+Juypter Notebooks: </b>
+ - Open-source web application that allows you to create and share documents that contain live code, visualizations etc. Uses include: data cleaning and transformation, data visualization, machine learning, and much more.

+### Describe and Gather Data
 We are going to work with 3 datasets:

 - [U.S Accidents](https://www.kaggle.com/sobhanmoosavi/us-accidents)
     - This is a countrywide traffic accident dataset, which covers 49 states of the United States.